WHAT IS THE BLUE PEEL?

-The Blue Peel is an in office procedure designed to improve the appearance and health of your skin.
+The Blue Peel is an in-office procedure designed to improve the appearance and health of your skin.

-The Blue Peel is a quick, relatively simple and highly tolerable procedure that in most cases does not require sedation.
+The Blue Peel is a quick, simple, and highly tolerable procedure that in most cases does not require sedation.
 Oral valium is sometimes given prior to the procedure.
-Application of the Blue Peel takes about 20 minutes, depending on the number of coats your doctor has determined is necessary to achieve your goals.
+Application takes about 20 minutes, depending on the number of coats your doctor has determined is necessary to achieve your goals.

-You will experience a some burning sensation that last about 3-5 minutes.
+You will experience a burning sensation that lasts about 3-5 minutes.
 The residual dye will wash off in 12 to 24 hours.
 After the procedure, you will experience light swelling, and your skin will begin to peel within 2 to 3 days.
 This peeling will continue over the next several days and should be healed in an average of 7 to 10 days.
-If you are having a lighter, exfoliative Blue Peel, healing is completed in 3 to 6 days.
-In either case, this peeling should not disrupt your regular lifestyle for long, although you may want to limit your normal activity.
+Results can be seen immediately but skin condition will continue to improve for up to 6 weeks.